 Advice for Package Tourists

 Unfamiliar surroundings and alcohol consumption often result in accidents.
-Beware of sea currents and take especial care crossing roads.
-Sharp objects and discarded glass on beaches can injure your feet.
+Beware of sea currents and take particular care crossing roads.
+Sharp objects and discarded glass on beaches can cause injury to bare feet.

 These are very common.
 Contaminated food and water is a major cause of illness and care is especially important when eating out in countries where local hygiene is poor.
 Unaccustomed spices or oil in food as well as alcohol can also lead to stomach upsets.
 You should consider taking an antidiarrhoeal preparation.

 New sexual partnerships abroad are not uncommon.
 Unprotected sex abroad is also not uncommon; this places travellers at increased risk of STIs (sexually transmitted infections).
 A person is three times more likely to acquire an STI when having sexual intercourse abroad.

 This can be very real even for short-term visitors perhaps made worse by family problems at home, illness or unaccustomed alcohol consumption.
 Problems may include adjusting to a different climate and language, unfamiliar social amenities, coming to terms with poverty, begging, and movement restrictions for safety or political reasons.

 Although some commonly used vaccines such as Hepatitis A and Typhoid give protective levels from 2 weeks, some practices will not offer travel appointments within this timeframe.
 As such, travellers should ideally present for pre travel advice about 6-8 weeks prior to departure, this allows time to receive full courses of any advisable vaccines, thorough travel health advice and malaria tablets (if required).

 Your accommodation may well provide good mosquito protection, if not you must consider taking a good mosquito net.
 Sensible clothing to protect the skin from bites and careful use of mosquito repellents are also important.
 If your advisor recommends antimalarial tablets make sure you take then correctly.